A boats anchor agains a futuristic background with rectangle patterns

 Here is a full demo to play around with ( I added some controls):

-(note: you could easily do this with the inset-area example as well)
+(note: you could easily do this with the position-area example as well)

 <div class="anchor">